microsoft/DirectXShaderCompiler/CONTRIBUTING.md

 Using the words `Fixes`, `Fixed`, `Closes`, `Closed`, or `Close` followed by `#<issuenumber>`, will auto close an issue after the PR is merged.

+#### Release Notes

+Significant changes may require release notes that highlight important compiler behavior changes for each named release.
+These include changes that are:

+- Visible to the users
+- Significant changes to compiler behavior
+  - New features: Language, Hardware support, compiler options
+  - Important bug fixes
+  - Changes in default behavior

+When such a change is made, the release note should be included as part of that change.
+This is done in the docs/ReleaseNotes.md file.

+If the change is meant for a named release, it should be added to that named release's section of the release notes file.
+As the change is merged to the appropriate release branches, the release notes will come along with it.

+If a change is meant for the next upcoming release, it should be added to the "Upcoming Release" section.
+When the next upcoming release is named, the title will be updated and the release note will be included in the appropriate release.

+When writing release note list entries:

+- Keep the description to a single sentence.
+- Links to PRs are not recommended.
+- Markdown links to bugs are fine if the issue is too complicated to completely explain in a single sentence.
+- Remember to update release notes as the nature of the change alters or is removed.

 ### Testing Pull Requests

 For a pull request to be merged, it will have to pass the automated set of regression tests run for each.